Bottle feeding - feeding your baby with formula

 How do I warm a bottle of formula for my baby?

-If you are making up formula fresh for each feed, the water will be slightly warm and so usually will not need extra heating.
+If you are making up formula fresh for each feed, the water will be slightly warm (around room temperature) and so usually will not need extra heating.
+Have a look at the topic Bottle formula - making up formula.

 If you have made up extra bottles of water or formula in advance and get them out of the fridge, some babies will drink the cold formula, but most like it warm.